-(Guest Post by Zach of All Trades)
+(Article by Zach of All Trades)

 Money is a sensitive topic for most.
 It’s a big taboo in our society to talk about how much you make or ask others about what they make.
 For some reason it’s fine to talk about a stock tip or a business venture, but to actually talk about how that tip or that venture affected your bottom line?
 Scandalous.